AGENTX-AE/AGENTX/README.md

 - fourth argument is the GPU index (e.g., 0 for the first H100).
 - To run the simulations, you must provide latency measurements for at least three model sizes: **8B, 14B, and 32B**.

-### 3.4 Run AgentX Latency Simulation
+### 3.4 Run AGENTX Latency Simulation

-After collecting real H100 latencies and building the AgentX backend, we run the AgentX simulations.
+After collecting real H100 latencies and building the AGENTX backend, we run the AGENTX simulations.

 From the AgentX directory, run: